Adolescence Education

 Major for Dual Certification

-The following majors have the option for a dual certification for Teaching Adolescents with Disabilities.
+The following majors have the option for dual certification with the inclusive adolescence program:

 College of Distinction: Education badge